RedditMigrationWorkflowGummySearchSocial Listening

 Short-term replacement: Reddily or Trend Seeker — both have keyword alert setup under five minutes.
 Point them at the subreddits and keywords you were tracking.

 Long-term replacement: PRAW with a cron job.
-The script below polls a list of subreddits every 15 minutes and posts matches to Slack:
+The script below polls a list of subreddits every 15 minutes, deduplicates against a seen-IDs set, and posts matches to Slack:

 import praw, requests, time